himaadabala435-hub/A-Comprehensive-Measure-of-Well-Being-HDI-prediction-SmartBridge/README.md

 * Human Development Index (HDI) Score

 The predicted value is displayed instantly on the webpage after clicking the **Predict HDI** button.

----

-This follows the same **headings, order, and professional format** as the SmartLender project, but is fully customized for your **HDI Prediction** project.